 He was able to close a deal with Barbara Corcoran but unfortunately it does not seem the company to be in business at this time.

 Dr Geoffrey Broderick and his daughter Kristine Broderick are the founders of Cornucopia Express.
 The veterinarian develops his blend using herbs and antioxidants that he discovered on his travels around the world.

 Cornucopia Express claims to prevent cancer in pets.

 Entrepreneurs: Gayla Bentley

 Gayla Bentley Fashion is a women’s apparel specially designed for sizes 12 to 18.
-The Texas designer pitches her line of fashionable clothing for women to the Shark Tank.
+This line of fashionable clothing for women was presented to the Shark Tank by the Texas designer.

-Up until now, she had been selling her clothes in wholesale to Neiman Marcus.
-Gayla Bentley was hoping to receive knowledge and experience from the Sharks.
+Up until now, she had been selling her clothes wholesale to Neiman Marcus.
+Gayla Bentley came for the experience and knowledge from the Sharks.

 |$1,500,000 for 10%||NO DEAL||NO SHARK|

 Virtusphere provides an interactive virtual experienceis to the users via its VR platform.
 It helps modern VR expands the experience provided to the consumers.

 Using a special platform, a 10-foot hollow sphere is placed on and according to the user’s steps can rotate freely in any direction.
 As the user walks, it rotates and allows the user to have an unlimited plane and it works with virtual worlds and computer-based simulations.